|

-VC-10 is a fast transport aircraft which is the backbone of Strike
+The VC-10 is a fast transport aircraft which

-Command's long-range capability, providing flexibility and speed of
+long-range capability, providing flexibility and speed of deployment for

 of the aircraft are two large holds which can carry up to 8.5 tons of

-or an air ambulance when 78 stretcher cases can be carried.
-Five aircraft
+freighter or an air ambulance when 78 stretcher cases can be carried.

-replaced in RAF service by the Airbus A400M and The Future Strategic
+service by the Airbus A400M and the Future Strategic Tanker Aircraft.

 VC-10 Specifications